Frequently Asked Questions

 No. Your Welfare Benefits and entitlements would not be affected by the merger.
 These would only change in the event of any changes to your personal circumstances.

-We’re holding a six-week consultation period with both Longhurst Group and Grand Union customers to get your views on the proposed merger.
+We held a six-week consultation period with both Longhurst Group and Grand Union customers to gather views on the proposed merger.

 No, nothing would immediately change.
 You’d still call us on the same number as before although we will have a new name to reflect the partnership.
 We’ll keep you informed throughout and give you plenty of notice before any changes are made.